RAINFOREST

 To Rainforest Aboriginal people, the Wet Tropics Rainforest is a series of complex 'living' cultural landscapes.
 This means that natural features are linked to the Aboriginal people's religion, spirituality, social and moral organisation and even economic use (including food, medicines and tools).
 Story places such as mountains, rivers, gorges, trees, etc, are important to the Rainforest people because they symbolise features that were created during the ancestral creation perior, called the 'Dreaming' or the 'Dreamtime'.

-In order to preserve the Wet Tropics Rainforest (again in Cairns Unlimited we love it) here are a few tips:
+In order to preserve the Wet Tropics Rainforest (we love it just how it is!) here are a few tips:

 1. Don't leave the walking tracks, delicate ground cover plants are easily disturbed if we stamp on them.